boraty14/BallPicker/Assets/README.txt

 You can set all game settings from "GameSettings" folder via ScriptableObjects.
-All settings are gathered in one place so designers can change and modify them easily and don't have to deep dive into project folders each time they want to change something.
+All settings are gathered in one place so designers can modify them easily and don't have to deep dive into project folders each time they want to change something.

 For example some basic settings: